webdriverio/webdriverio/docs/guide/plugins/webdriverrtc.md

 #### options
 __instance__ (*String*):<br>instance name of a specific multibrowser instance you want to use for your analyzing<br><br>
 __interval__ (*Number*):<br>defines the interval on which `getStats` will get called<br><br>
 __selectorMethod__ (*Function*):<br>if you want to take stats of a specific RTCPeerConnection object you can use this function to return that object.
-Also necessary if your app creates an object immediatelly after the page got loaded.<br>
+Also necessary if your app creates an object immediately after the page got loaded.<br>

 Example: